quail-ink/docs.quail.ink/docs/writer/monetization.md

 ## Payout

+For Quail-hosted payment mode subscription and ad revenue, Quail will settle the previous month's earnings on the 5th of each month.

 ### Payout Threshold

 The minimum amount required for Quail to transfer funds to the author is 5000 JPY(For regular payment methods) or 100 USD (For cryptocurrency).
 If your earnings do not reach the minimum amount, Quail will continue to accumulate them until the next settlement period until the minimum amount is reached.

 ### Settlement Period

-Quail will settle the author's earnings on the 15th of each month.
-If the 15th falls on a weekend or holiday, the settlement will be postponed to the next business day.
+Quail will settle the author's earnings on the 5th of each month.
+If the 5th falls on a weekend or holiday, the settlement will be postponed to the next business day.

-For example, if the author's earnings reach the minimum amount on January 10th, the author will receive the payment on February 15th.
+For example, if the author's earnings reach the minimum amount on January 10th, the author will receive the payment on February 5th.

 ### Example

 Here is an example of how Quail calculates and pays out earnings (Assuming the author is a Japanese resident and Stripe does not charge additional fees):

 - An author earns 10,000 JPY in January, which includes an order of 2,000 JPY and an order of 8,000 JPY.
 - These 2 orders' JCT is 200 JPY and 800 JPY, respectively.
 Therefore, Quail actually receives 11,000 JPY.
 - Stripe charges a 3.6% fee and accompanying consumption tax, which will be about `11,000×3.6%×1.1 = 396` JPY.
 - Quail will charge a 10% service fee, which will be about `10,000×10% = 1,000` JPY.
 - The author's revenue is `11000-1000-436-1000=8564` JPY.
 - The withholding tax is 10.21% of the author's revenue, which is `8564×0.1021=874` JPY.